 - Forced infertility or the loss of reproductive organs

 Injuries of this type are likely to result in a forced change to your lifestyle and employment, which would qualify as pain and suffering.
-Share your medical records that document these injuries with your lawyer.
+Your medical records can help document these effects.
 Your medical records should also detail what event led to your injuries and how much time it would take to recover.

 Calculating Losses in a Personal Injury or Negligence Claim

 Every case of personal injury, medical malpractice, or negligence comes with its own set of circumstances.
-Working with a lawyer might help you accurately value your claim for compensation.
+For instance, working with a burn injury lawyer might help you accurately value your claim for compensation after a burn injury.
 Generally, monetary awards fall into one of the following financial awards categories:

 - Economic losses may include current and future lost income due to a short-term or long-term inability to return to work.

-- Non-economic losses may include pain and suffering, physical disabilities, and a short-term or long-term inability to return to activities you enjoyed prior to the event that caused your injuries.
+- Non-economic losses may include pain and suffering, physical disabilities, and a short-term or long-term inability to return to activities you enjoyed prior to getting hurt.

 In some cases, you might also be eligible to receive punitive damages.
 Punitive damages apply only when the person who injured you acted intentionally or knew their negligence could cause harm and did so anyway.

-Your lawyer must prove your injuries resulted from someone else’s action.
-They must then prove pain and suffering and assign a value to your pain and suffering and every other element of your claim for compensation.
+Your lawyer must prove your injuries resulted from someone else’s actions.
+They must then prove pain and suffering, as well as every other element of your claim for compensation.

 Click to contact our personal injury lawyers today